 Accommodation tonight is a traditional ryokan (Japanese inn), where you can experience an authentic kaiseki banquet and a soak in a hot-spring onsen bath with scenic views across the bay.
 Restored and relaxed, we think you’ll soon fall asleep on the comfortable futon bedding in your traditional tatami-mat room.
 Japanese ryokan hospitality at its very best!

 This morning's breakfast is an authentic Japanese-style breakfast at your ryokan – a nutritious, protein-rich mix of grilled fish, miso soup, tofu, rice and pickles!

 Wajima is another peninsula town on the coast and well-known for its morning market.
-Here local fisherwomen sell dried fish, other local produce and crafts, such as distinctive Noto-style lacquerware.
-At Wajima we have an opportunity to admire the magnificent craftsmanship.
-On the way to our next destination we come upon an unusual rice paddy perched on the side of a hill overlooking the sea.
+Here local fisherwomen sell dried fish, other local produce and crafts.
+While we are in Wajima, we visit a studio of distinctive Noto style lacquerware demonstrating the extraordinary standard of the local craftsmanship.
+Such elaborate tableware is an integral part of Japanese cuisine.
+On a journey to our next destination, we pause to admire an unusual terraced rice paddy perched on the side of a hill overlooking the sea.
 Time to stretch your legs and admire this famous view before we move on.

 In the afternoon, we are off to visit a salt extraction farm located right on the beach, to learn about the production of premium sea salt using traditional methods.

 We return by private minivan to Kanazawa where you can explore the city at your leisure.